Topp-Roots-Lab/3d-root-crown-analysis-pipeline/README.md

 Supported OS: Debian

-This set of scripts are used to analyze 3-D volumes of maize root crowns.
+This set of scripts is used to analyze 3-D volumes of maize root crowns.

 ## Individual Modules